Robertschris44/starter-portfolio/README.md

 starter-portfolio is a website created to give to professional web developers to look at my progress and creations as a web developer
-Putting "About Me" "Work" and "Contact Me" on the top right for easy navigation Inputting photos that have links attached to them for easy navigation for users
+Putting "About Me" "Work" and "Contact Me" on the top right for easy navigation Inputting photos that have links attached to them for easy navigation for users Input various ways to contact me on the very bottom so it is clear to see for visitors